Defining Dyslexia

 Dyslexia is related to reading difficulties, not difficulties that arise from intellectual functioning.

-- Dyslexia does not change the intellectual, imaginative, or emotional functioning of the individual, and it does not affect the brain’s structure.
+- Dyslexia does not otherwise impact the brain structure or functioning, or the intellectual, imaginative, or emotional functioning of the individual.
 In non-reading areas, abilities of those with dyslexia mirror those without dyslexia.

 Infographic